victorabarros/nsq-service-self-driven/article/article_Intro_to_NSQ.md

       - publisher
 ```

-Now you ca see the message published printing on console and follow the counter here `http://localhost:4171/topics/hello_world/pychann` and realtime in all channels here `http://localhost:4171/counter`.
+Now you ca see the message published printing on console:

 [screenshot]

+Or follow the counter here `http://localhost:4171/topics/hello_world/pychann` and realtime in all channels here `http://localhost:4171/counter`.

+[screenshots]

 ## Project Tree